REFEREE FOR BLACKHAWKS

 - Sign up with the Game Officials online assignment system and join the MAT Assigning group with Group Number “1066” and Access Code “SSM” — details are in the Welcome letter.
 Remember, you must set your availability and preferences before you can be assigned any games!

-- If you will be over 18 any time this season (by July 31), complete the MYSA Background check.
-Go to this website and be sure you’re in the Ref Background Check tab: www.mnyouthsoccer.org/background-checks2
+- If you will be over 18 any time this season (by July 31), complete the MYSA Background check and SafeSport training.
+The MN SRC website will confirm when you have completed both trainings.

-- Familiarize yourself with the differences between MYSA league games and TCSL league games
+- Familiarize yourself with the differences between MYSA league games and TCSL league games, especially for the U10 and U11 levels.